meteor/meteor/README.md

 Spacebars is a Meteor template language inspired by [Handlebars](http://handlebarsjs.com/).
 It shares much of the spirit and syntax of Handlebars, but it's tailored to produce specifications of reactive Meteor UI components when compiled.

 NOTE: This is the eventual spec that will be supported by this branch.
-Parts of this spec aren't yet implemented.
+It's not fully implemented yet.

 ## Syntax